 12 Months – $5.99 Prepaid every 12 months as $71.88

-HMA also offers a free proxy, although during testing this didn’t work with the BBC iPlayer, but that might be too much.
-Apart from that if you don’t do anything illegal and all you want is protection, then it can be a good option.
+HMA also offers a free proxy, although, during testing, this didn’t work with the BBC iPlayer; that might be too much.
+Apart from that, if you don’t do anything illegal and all you want is protection, it can be a good option.